yangweiyou/omnibase/README.md

 ### src

-velocity_pub.cpp: node for controlling velocity.
+base_controller.cpp: node to enable motors and subscribing to /omnibase/cmd_vel.

 wrap.cpp: wrap api to make code clean and easy to program

-testMotion: subscribes to /cmd_vel and give velocity command to each motor.
+omni_odom : calculates robot's odometry using cmd_vel and publishes /odom.

-pub_cmdvel: used for testing testMotion
+pub_cmdvel: used for testing cmd_vel

 ### include